backstage/backstage/docs/frontend-system/architecture/03-extensions.md

 ### Error Boundary

-Similar to plugins the `ErrorBoundary` for extension allows to pass in a fallback component in case there is an uncatched error inside of the component.
+Similar to plugins the `ErrorBoundary` for extension allows to pass in a fallback component in case there is an uncaught error inside of the component.
 With this the error can be isolated & it would prevent the rest of the plugin to crash.

 ### Analytics

 Analytics information are provided through the `AnalyticsContext`, which will give `extensionId` & `pluginId` as context to analytics event fired inside of the extension.
-Additionally `RouteTracker` will capture an analytics event for routable extension to inform which extension metadata gets associated with a navigation event when the route navigated to is a gathered mountpoint.
+Additionally `RouteTracker` will capture an analytics event for routable extension to inform which extension metadata gets associated with a navigation event when the route navigated to is a gathered `mountPoint`.

 The `ExtensionBoundary` can be used like the following in an extension creator: